CodeProfiles (2002, 2018) by W. Bradford Paley

 Nina Colosi, Streaming Museum

 Throughout history artists have been cross pollinating their ideas and styles.
 You had mentioned that you're inspired by artworks in various mediums and time periods.
-I introduced you to the contemporary artists represented by curator Yassana Croizat-Glaser.
+I introduced you to the contemporary artists represented by curator Yassana Croizat-Glazer.

 W. Bradford Paley

-Seeing Ms. Croizat-Glaser’s site—especially work like Morgan Everhart’s, my immediate response was one of recognition and respect.
+Seeing Ms. Croizat-Glazer’s site—especially work like Morgan Everhart’s, my immediate response was one of recognition and respect.
 I'd be proud if I'm considered to be in such company.
 Ms. Everhart, for instance, seems to be dealing with many of the themes that made me devote my life to visual representation: paint-handling virtuosity (like my heroes Gorky, Frankenthaler, Richter), implied and varying 2.5 dimensional space (Picasso's/Braque's Analytic Cubism explorations, early Matta) and representationally-inspired/derived abstraction (Kupka, Diebenkorn!)

 Your artwork is usually labeled new media art, but a description as conceptual art is more appropriate?